-The Barred Pargo has a deep moderately compressed body and has the widest body of the snappers being 44-46% of body length.
-Overall they are reddish brown in color with an all brown head with a white chin and six alternating wide and narrow white bars running down the sides.
+The Barred Pargos have deep moderately compressed bodies; they are the widest of the snappers with a depth that is 44 to 46% of body length.
+They have a reddish-brown coloration with a brown head, a white chin, and six alternating wide and narrow horizontal white bars on their sides.
 These bars are quite pronounced upon collection but fade quickly over time.
-The anal fin has a strong second spine, the dorsal fin has ten spines and is continuous, and the pectoral fins are long extending well past the anal fin origin.
-Juveniles have closely paired bars on the side and a black spot at the base of the dorsal rays.
+Their anal fin has a strong second spine; their dorsal fin is continuous and has ten spines; and their pectoral fins are long and extend well past the anal fin origin.
+Juveniles have closely paired bars on their sides and a black spot at the base of their dorsal rays.

-The Barred Pargo is found within heavy rock structures and caves up to depths of 330 feet.
-They reach a maximum length of 92 cm (36.2 inches).
-They are nocturnal predators consuming crustaceans and small fishes.
-They shelter in rocky reefs and in caves during the day.
-The Barred Pargo is found from Magdalena Bay south along the west coast of Baja, in the southern two-thirds of the Seas of Cortez and along the coast of the mainland south to Guatemala.
+The Barred Pargos are found within heavy rock structures and caves at depths up to 330 feet.
+They reach a maximum length of 92 cm (36 inches).
+They are nocturnal predators consuming crustaceans and small fish.
+They shelter in rocky reefs and caves during the day.
+They are found from Magdalena Bay south along the west coast of Baja, in the southern two-thirds of the Sea of Cortez, and along the coast of the mainland south to Guatemala.

-The Barred Pargo is not considered to be a quality food fish and used as a component of soup.
-They are normally caught close to shore and are also accessible from the beach pre-dawn; however, they are rare and seldom caught by hook and line.
-Catching a large fish is a great feat due to the rocky structure and caves they inhabit.
-They are targeted by spear fishermen and because they hide in caves during the daytime and thus becomes easy prey.
+The Barred Pargos are not considered quality food fish and thus are mostly used for soup.
+They are normally caught close to shore and are accessible from the beach predawn, however, they are rare and seldom caught by hook and line.
+Catching a large fish is a great feat due to the rocky structures and caves they inhabit.
+They are targeted by spear fishermen and are not very mobile during daylight hours thus becomes easy prey.